 Entering trades by using a pivot point

-- First, open the chart – After calculating the daily levels, open the chart and add the pivot points.
+- First, open the chart – After calculating the daily levels, open the chart and add the pivots points.

 - Follow the market movements – wait for the price to be closed at a pivot point.
-If you open a buy position, you should know that the price movements should touch the lower levels as they approach the pivot points.
-If you have a selling position, check the market as the price movements touch higher levels as they approach the pivot points.
+If you open a buy position, you should know that the price movements should touch the lower levels as they approach the pivots points.
+If you have a selling position, check the market as the price movements touch higher levels as they approach the pivots points.